kelpup/kelpup.github.io/Instructions/WindowsDownload.md

 Click anywhere on the window!

 ### What's Next?
 Now that you've successfully dual-booted your computer with a bootable USB running Kelpup, you could do the same process with almost any Linux distro!!
+Here's <a href="https://distrowatch.com/dwres.php?resource=major" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">an overview</a> to help you decide your next distro.
+You can check out these links for specific resources, but you should be able to just grab an ISO and repeat the same steps (minus disabling BitLocker that is!).

-A super functional distro you could use is <a href="https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">Ubuntu</a> - accessible, comes with a bunch of free applications, very user-friendly.
+If you'd feel more comfortable following directions, Ubuntu super user-friendly distro with a bunch of free apps, and a <a href="https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">tutorial</a> that's pretty complete.